 In no other place on earth were deities so closely associated with their trees as in ancient Egyptian mythology and eschatology, Trees of Life upon which an external god later attached “forbidden fruit” as his rationale for humanity’s exile from Eden.
 Trees in ancient Egypt were revered as sacred, and regarded as the organic dominion of ancient female sky deities whose role included facilitating the passage of the soul [ba] into the afterlife.
 The sycamore [nehet] became perhaps the most important of Egyptian sacred trees which include the date palm; acacia; and persea or ished tree.
 Although male deities were mythically connected to sacred trees and the wooden coffins that transported them to the afterlife, they were never identified with the trees themselves.
-Often planted near tombs, the sycamore represented the womb to which the departed were returned, sometimes in tombs made from the wood of this Mother Tree.
+Often planted near tombs, the sycamore represented the womb to which the departed were returned, sometimes in coffins made from the wood of this Mother Tree.
 Goddess Hathor and Nut in particular – as anthropomorphic Mother Trees – were depicted connecting the worlds: heaven/underworld… above/below… within/without… now/hereafter…

 One ancient version of King Ausar’s mythology tells of his body becoming enclosed in the trunk of a sacred tree.
 Ausar had been tricked by his brother Set into entering a wooden chest which was promptly sealed and disposed of in the Nile River, becoming Ausar’s coffin.
-Set, who had been jealous of Ausar’s successful reign, thereafter usurped the Egyptian throne as Ausar’s coffin ran aground and became merged with the sacred tree at Byblos.
+Set, who had been jealous of Ausar’s successful Heaven-on-Earth reign, thereafter usurped the Egyptian throne as Ausar’s coffin ran aground and became merged with the sacred tree at Byblos.
 The King of Byblos, not knowing that Ausar’s body was contained within, ordered that the tree be cut down and installed in his palace as a pillar.
 Upon learning of this outcome, Ausar’s widow – Throne Goddess, Queen Auset – gained permission from the King of Byblos to extract her deceased husband’s body from the heart of the sacred tree/pillar.

 It’s been said that this version of the Ausar-Auset mythology and eschatology gave rise to the Egyptian concept of the Djed Pillar – a sacred symbol of strength that represents Ausar’s backbone.
 The Djed Pillar simultaneously epitomizes the powerful support by which the sky-goddess as Mother Tree operates by extending favor to her chosen, and providing them guidance on their destined path.
 Pyramid Text 825a-d states: “Thy mother Nut has spread over thee in order that she may protect thee from all evil.
 Nut has protected thee from all evil, because thou art the greatest among her children.”
 The tree which was said to be sacred to Heru is mentioned in Pyramid Text 436a-b: “Horus who comes forth from the acacia to whom it was commanded: ‘Beware of the lion’.
 May he come forth to whom it was commanded: ‘Beware of the lion’.”